I Have an LLC. Do I Need a Trademark?

 The trademark protects your brand.

 A trademark gives you the exclusive right to use a brand nationally.
-And it's based on who files the application first.
+And only one company can own it.

-So if someone registers the trademark for your brand first, they’ll own the rights to your name nationally.
+So if someone registers the trademark for your brand, they’ll own the rights to your name nationally.

 It doesn’t matter that you have an LLC for that brand name.